affinidi/reference-api-dsep-jobs-bpp/README.md

 ## Supported methods

 - /search:
-> This endpoint allows for searching of jobs and internship via a direct DSEP complaint request to the BPP using the context.domain as dsep:jobs
+> This endpoint enables users to search for jobs and internships by sending a direct DSEP-compliant request to the BPP with the context.domain set as dsep:jobs.
+This allows for a targeted and efficient search experience for users.
 - /select:
-> This endpoint allows for selecting one job or internship to see more details about selected item by the user.
-The context domain for this method should be dsep:jobs.
-In the reference course discovery platform implementation this endpoint is called when expanding a particular job to view its details.
+> This endpoint enables users to select a specific job or internship and retrieve more detailed information about it.
+The context domain for this method should be set as dsep:jobs.
+In the reference implementation of the course discovery platform, this endpoint is triggered when a user expands a particular job to view its details.
 - /init:
 > This endpoint allows for initiating application for job or internship by getting a validation from the BPP for posted Xinput data.
 The context domain for this method should be dsep:jobs.
 - /confirm: